tpietruszka/rate_limited/README.md

 ```

 ## TODOs:
+- make it easier to import things; perhaps dedicated runner classes?
+(OpenAIChatRunner etc)
+- default for max_concurrent
 - more ready-made API descriptions - incl. batched ones?
+- examples of using each pre-made API description
 - fix the "interrupt and resume" test in Python 3.11
 ### Nice to have:
 - (optional) slow start feature - pace the initial requests, instead of sending them all at once